Weiden in der Oberpfalz

 3. March 2024

-What you can do with an old cinema...
-I've been here twice this year and was impressed by the professional acting each time.
-I think it's great that something like this exists in Weiden. 👍
+What you can make out of an old cinema...
+I've been here twice this year and was impressed each time by the professional acting.
+I think it's great that there's something like this in Weiden. 👍